f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-with-SMG/xc-console-demo-guide.rst

         c.
 Enter name, in origin server section click Add Item
         d.
 Select type of origin server as “IP address of Origin Server on given Sites”
         e.
 Copy/Paste the private IP of your worker node. (in GCP portal, open cloud shell and run “kubectl get node –o wide” to get the private IP of node)
         f.
-Select the GCP VPC site created in step2, apply the configuration
+Select the GCP VPC site created in step1 and apply the configuration
         g.
 Copy/Paste product page service port to the origin server port field (in GCP portal, open cloud shell and run “kubectl get svc” to get the port value of productpage service), apply the configuration
         h.
 Enable WAF and select the WAF policy.
 If not created, create a basic default WAF policy in blocking mode and attach it to the LB
         i.
 Scroll down to “Other Settings” section.